MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

     ![New variable created](media/new-survey-variable.png "New variable created")

     If **Anonymous responses** is turned on under [survey distribution settings](distribution-settings.md#respondents), a new **Save value** column with the toggle buttons is displayed in the **Personalization** panel.
 The toggle buttons are turned off by default.
-You can turn on the toggle for the required variable to store its value in the response record.
+You can turn on the toggle for the required variables to store their value in the response record.

     ![Turn on toggle to save a variable's value](media/survey-variable-toggle.png "Turn on toggle to save a variable's value")